SaiNageswarS/go-api-boot/README.md

 - APIs use generics of Go 1.18
 - Provides handling secrets and config with Azure Keyvault integration and godotenv.
 - Supports scheduled workers with monitoring and DB logging of running status of the workers.
+- Generates dependency injection wiring using github.com/google/wire. wire.go is generated as go-api-boot cli is used to create repositories/services.
+No need to hand code wire.go.

 Check https://github.com/Kotlang/authGo for example.